-2ND GRADE MATH FACTS
+RISING 2ND GRADE MATH FACTS

-Learning and practicing these basic math facts is the best way to keep up with math.
+Learning and practicing these basic math facts is the best way to get ready for second grade.
 Your child may bring home a set of flashcards for these facts.
 If not, you can make your own!

 Instructions: Each day, run through the flash cards.
 Make two piles: one for the facts your child can recall automatically (in less than 3 seconds, without counting on fingers), and one for the facts he/she needs to practice more.
 Run through this pile 2-3 more times.
 The next day, shuffle the piles and repeat.
-Practicing daily will ensure you stay sharp!
+Practicing daily will ensure you are ready for second grade!